 Native-language mapping makes location technology company the first choice for navigation.

-The accuracy of the geospatial data used in mapping technology is a measure of how precisely a map conforms to the real world.
+The accuracy of the geospatial data used in location technology relates to how precisely a map conforms to the real world.

-When that mapping technology is relied upon to move people, goods, and organizations safely and efficiently from A to B—whether the journey is through a busy city, across a crowded continent, or to the other side of the globe—the quality of that data is crucial.
+It could be, for example, a journey through a busy city, across a crowded continent, or to the other side of the globe.
+Either way, the quality of that data is crucial.

 So, when the company behind the world’s number-one location platform needed to create detailed mapping data in a variety of languages, they didn’t need a map to locate the best team for the job.